fictionco/fiction/@apps/factor/docs/basic-example.md

 Full stacks apps have many functional aspects, but the good news is Factor standardizes them for you.

-In this document, we'll create a basic, yet fully featured full-stack Factor app from scratch.
+In this document, we'll create a basic, yet fully featured app from scratch.
+You will be able to use these steps as the starting point for creating world-class applications in no time.

+Check out the files for this example here.

 ## 1. Create A Repo